Mandela, SA story for US classrooms

 , and the Nelson Mandela Foundation are to join forces to introduce

-The announcement comes ahead of the release of Mandela: Long Walk to
+The announcement came ahead of the release of Mandela: Long Walk to

 , the long-awaited big-screen dramatisation of Nelson Mandela's